Thorndon is situated in the beautiful rolling countryside of Suffolk, where peace & quiet are not at a premium.

 Thorndon falls within the area of Mid Suffolk recognised as having one of the lowest crime rates in England & Wales.
 If you want further convincing as to why you should visit or contemplate living in Thorndon read the article from The Independent!

 All Saints Church was built in 1358; it lies to the east of the village.
 Thorndon CEVC Primary School is adjacent to the church and at the heart of Thorndon stands The Black Horse Pub.
-The Community Village Stores is situated within the grounds of the pub whilst across the road is the Fen Lodge Farm Shop.
+The Community Village Stores is situated within the grounds of the pub.
 At the western end of Thorndon is Kerrison Conference Centre owned by the Kerrison Trust and originally built in the 19th Century as a Reformatory School.